Education and Childcare T Level

 This course provides a strong route into Higher Education with UCAS points equivalent to 3 A Levels

 The academic skill set you will use during these 2 years will provide a strong basis for higher study i.e. degrees such as primary teaching, early years education, special needs education and other related subjects.

-Two days a week in an Industry Placement – you will be provided with a range of real work environments undertaking training, with children aged birth to five years. (tbc)
+Two days a week in an Industry Placement – you will be provided with two Early Years settings (one per year), working with children aged birth to five years.

 You will be assessed and graded on your practical skills performance as well as your written application of knowledge and understanding.

 Subject Combinations and Progression